-So far everyone I’ve asked when speaking at events has said they’d buy from the cafe doing good.
+So far everyone I’ve asked has said they’d buy from the cafe doing good.
 This supports what research consistently tells us–that if you’re not clear what your business stands for and are not demonstrating the good you’re doing you’re likely to be losing business to your competition.

 I live in a small coastal Scottish village where two new cafes have recently opened their doors.
 One is consistently busy while the other is much quieter.
 Why?

 They’ve both been freshly decorated, offer a good range of snacks and yet there is something very different between the two of them, namely what they stand for.

 By contrast, we have another local cafe I love that gets my regular custom: Steampunk in North Berwick.
 It has a rustic charm that comes from repurposing an old warehouse and furniture.
 They serve delicious healthy homemade vegetarian food including an only too tempting range of gluten-free and vegan cakes.
 All held together with the fresh aroma of their own brand of coffee and their mission ‘to share our love of coffee with you.’
 They also sell products such as reusable cups and flasks to encourage us to be kinder to the environment.
-And they partner with other socially conscious businesses to put on events that nourish the soul as well as our stomachs.
+They partner with other socially conscious businesses to put on events that nourish the soul as well as our stomachs.
 What they stand for is clear from a brand and impact perspective.
 They are different.
 They are unique.
 They care and are contributing to the community.
 It’s not surprising they regularly have queues out the door–even when it’s raining!

 Why is it important for businesses to stand for something?

 When I first started raising funds for my humanitarian trips to Rwanda, raising funds for a cause through your business showed you care and was a differentiator.
-But now the majority of consumers not only expect businesses to support causes, that in itself is no longer good enough.
+But now the majority of consumers expect businesses to support causes, that in itself is no longer good enough.
 Research carried out by Catalyst this year shows that they now also expect businesses to take a stand, take action and be vocal about what’s important to them.